 A Hermit Park favorite, Kruger Rock is an intermediate 4-mile hike that winds through ponderosa pines and scrambles up to the 9,335 foot summit.
 At the top, you’re rewarded with a view of Mt.
 Meeker, the Continental Divide and the Mummy Range.
-And what some may call the best part - all of Hermit Park is dog-friendly.
+Added bonus: dogs (on a leash) allowed!

 This trail starts at Saddle Trailhead and is 5.2 miles of flowy singletrack, challenging switchbacks and a few thrilling but small drops – built with mountain biking in mind.
 Limber Pine is also majorly shaded making it easy to stay cool in the heat of the summer months.
 This is a great mountain bike trail for all levels, it has a little bit of everything and is “challenge by choice”.